The History of Beds and Mattresses

 The Modern Mattress

-As history shows, most mattresses were stuffed.
+As the history of beds shows, most mattresses were stuffed.
 Modern mattresses, however, began with the revelation that springs could be used instead.

 Timothy Rose and Platt S. Buell patented a bed spring in the US in December of 1869.
 Their work forms the foundation of the modern mattress that many people sleep on today, despite taking about 60 years to catch on.
 As late as the 1950s, mattresses were still stuffed with cotton instead of springs.
 Cotton became compact and harder, while springs tended to soften over time.